 There is no such thing as “good” and “bad” foods nor are you a “bad” person for eating a particular food.
 No, that piece of chocolate cake will not make you fat any more than a salad will make you thin – but it will make you happy, even for a short time and so it should be celebrated simply because you enjoyed it, rather than being a bad food that means you “blew it” because we all know where that leads.

 I’ve had some time to sit back and take a breath and realise once again that I need to go way back.
 Back to the basics of eating as well as we can because it makes us feel good, and back to listening to our body and our hunger levels so we can self regulate.
 It’s a time where we don’t deprive ourselves but instead listen to what our body needs and being able to tell the difference between foods that nourish and foods that don’t make us feel awesome.

 I want to be able to provide the right support for the people who visit my office so that the changes we make will last a lifetime rather than a healthy blast.
 My focus is now to help those who have been where I have been.
 To help people that have been fearful of food but also using it as an emotional crutch.
 Those who have deprived themselves for too long and are ready to enjoy all that life and nourishment have to offer.
 Those people who weigh themselves too much and can’t pass by a mirror without some critique.
 Those who have tried it all and can’t seem to make it stick.

 Lastly, I hope to help those who are tired of the propaganda, rules and dogma and who just want to eat and enjoy life again.
-2016 is going to be an amazing and exciting time and I so look forward to helping you all in your journey.
-Let’s work together to make peace with your plate.
+That's what Empowered eating is all about.